NTAP/warpcore/README.md

 ## Documentation

-Warpcore will hopefully eventually come with an extensive documentation.
+Warpcore comes with  documentation.
 This documentation can be build by doing

 ```
 make doc